SoftwareSandbox/Fiazard/CONTRIBUTE.md

 ### Running your Dropwizard Application locally

+Simply run 'gradlew startAppDev'.
-Make a target in your IDE that runs `FiazardApp.java` with arguments `server src/main/resources/dev.yml`.
+Or make a target in your IDE that runs `FiazardApp.java` with arguments `server src/main/resources/dev.yml`.

 ##Pick up backlog items
 1. Pick up a backlog item at [waffle.io](https://waffle.io/softwaresandbox/fiazard) and assign it to yourself